pocl/pocl/doc/sphinx/source/sycl_with_pocl_arm.rst

 3. ninja install
 4. OPTIONAL: Run the test suite: ``ctest -j 128 -L internal``.
-5. When using POCL you should export some environment variables.
+5. When using PoCL you should export some environment variables.
 I suggest you create a env-pocl.sh script that exports the variables for you: